gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 ==================

 Options to run MacSyFinder can be specified in a configuration file.

+A macsyfinder utility is provided to generate macsyfinder config file: *macsyconfig*

+*macsyconfig* is a conversation menu which guide you and generate a file *macsyfinder.conf* in ini format.
+Once generated put this file in specific locations (see below) to be take in account by MacSyFinder.

 The :ref:`Config object <configuration>` handles all configuration options for MacSyFinder.
-Three locations are parsed to find configuration files:
+There kind of locations where to put configuration file:

- * $PREFIX/etc/macsyfinder/macsyfinder.conf
+ #.
+System wide configuration (this configuration is used for all macsyfinder run)

- * $(HOME)/.macsyfinder/macsyfinder.conf
+    * */etc/macsyfinder/macsyfinder.conf*
+    * or in *${VIRTUAL_ENV}/etc/macsyfinder.conf* if you installed macsyfinder in a virtualenv
+    * the file pointed by environment variable *MACSY_HOME*

+ #.
+User wide configuration (this configuration is used for all run for a user)

- * ./macsyfinder.conf
+    * *~/.macsyfinder/macsyfinder.conf*

-Moreover these three locations options can be passed on the command-line.

-Each file can define options, and in the end all options are integrated.
-If an option is specified several times:
+ #.
+Project configuration

+    * *macsyfinder.conf* in the current directory
+    * with command line option *--cfg-file*

 .. note::
     The precedence rules from the least to the most important priority are:

-    $PREFIX/etc/macsyfinder/macsyfinder.conf < $(HOME)/.macsyfinder/macsyfinder.conf < macsyfinder.conf < "command-line" options
+    System wide configuration < user wide configuration < project configuration < command line option

 This means that command-line options will always bypass those from the configuration files.
 In the same flavor, options altering the definition of systems found in the command-line or the configuration file will always overwhelm values from systems' :ref:`XML definition files <model-definition-grammar-label>`.